 So, the uncertainty of the hurricane.
 It’s a typical thing.
 You don’t know if it’s going to hit, or what’s going to happen.
 In my regard, we kind of overthought the process.
-We were like, “Well, let’s wait to see what the news says.”
+We said, “Well, let’s wait to see what the news says.”
 Every time we’d turn on a news report, the track would change.
-We had already activated our emergency protocols, in the sense where we were having meetings, we were shoring everything up.
+We already activated our emergency protocols, in the sense where we had meetings, we shored everything up.

 The airport has a whole process where we all meet and every department goes down a roll call.
 For us, the IT department, we thought… Well, when do we kick off an extra backup job?
 When do we start doing this and doing that?
-As these things were happening, I realized that we didn’t have any documentation on if this airport was fully destroyed, what does each department need to run their business?
+As these things happened, I realized that we didn’t have any documentation on a crucial area.
+If a hurricane destroyed the airport fully, what did each department need to run their business?
 I’m pretty sure it existed somewhere, but we just hadn’t really thought of that.
-We were just backing up everything, which takes a long time.
-We were running around asking people, “What do you need?”
+We just backed up everything, which takes a long time.
+We ran around asking people, “What do you need?”
 And in the moment of a crisis, you don’t want to be doing that.
 That really is what kicked off integrating and embedding with the business more.

-Roxanne: Being that you’ve been in Tampa for the entirety of your career, have you noticed a positive shift in terms of qualified tech talent?
+Roxanne: You’ve lived in Tampa for the entirety of your career.
+Have you noticed a positive shift in terms of qualified tech talent?

 Marcus: Yes, I have.
 The funny thing is, I actually believe there’s a ton of talent here in Tampa.
 What I think we haven’t done a good job of, as the IT industry as a whole, is keeping talent here.
 I’ve traveled to conferences, I’ve talked to people in Silicon Valley, and they tell me, “Oh yeah, man, it’s cheaper to get workers from Tampa.
 You guys don’t pay anything over there.”